 - As part of a polyculture, perennial vegetables can aid surrounding plants.
 Those remaining in the ground year after year will help one another in a wide range of different ways.

 These are just some of the reasons to consider creating a perennial vegetable growing area in your garden.

 They can be grown from seed, or planted out as bare root or pot grown plants in the spring or fall.
 How and where you choose to grow them exactly will depend on where you live and the conditions to be found there.

 However, while the requirements of the individual plants, and how they react to their environment will differ, there are certain practices to follow for all such vegetables.
 Mostly, these practices centre around the creation of polycultures.

 One of the key practices in organic gardening involves increasing biodiversity as much as possible.
 For one thing, the more diversity you can include in the garden system, the more you avoid putting all your eggs in one basket.
 For another thing, the higher the diversity in a system, the more beneficial interactions between the plants and other elements there are.
 The more beneficial interactions there are, the more resilient and stable a system will be.

 It is a good idea to create polyculture growing areas.
 These areas might also include:

 - perennial flowering plants to provide other benefits such as attraction of pollinators or predatory insects, or other beneficial wildlife.

-Perennial vegetables can work well on the fringes of a forest garden.
-They can also work well in mixed perennial borders or beds, which can be beautiful as well as useful.
+They can work well on the fringes of a forest garden.
+They can also work well in mixed borders or beds, which can be beautiful as well as useful.

 A gardener will tend a perennial vegetable polyculture by: